tersesystems/terse-logback/README.md

 ## What is Structured Logging?

 It's logging in JSON.
-Technically, you could be logging in XML, but everyone uses JSON.
+Technically, you could be logging in another structure like XML or JSON, but almost everyone uses JSON.
 It's been around for [a while](https://www.kartar.net/2015/12/structured-logging/).

 Logging JSON means that you can add more context to logs and do more with them without having to do regexes.
 As [Honeycomb](https://honeycomb.io) [describes it]( https://www.honeycomb.io/blog/you-could-have-invented-structured-logging/):